 You can maximize your Social Security income by waiting to claim benefits until after your full retirement age.
 If you wait until age 70, the maximum benefit currently is $3,895 per month, which is almost $1,000 more than the maximum benefit for someone claiming benefits at the full retirement age of 66.

 You Might Become Bored

-Brett Anderson, president of St. Croix Advisors in Hudson, Wis., said he often hears retirees complain about boredom.
+Brett Anderson, president of St. Croix Advisors in Woodbury, Minnesota, and New Richmond, Wisconsin, said he often hears retirees complain about boredom.
 “They used to work five days a week, eight to 12 hours a day, and only had 52 Saturdays a year,” he said.
 “Once retired, now they have 365 Saturdays, and not everyone can golf seven days a week.”

 Getting your financial house in order before retirement is important.
 “But don’t overlook how you’ll stay relevant or spend your time being impactful in your golden years,” Anderson said.

 If you don’t plan what you will do with your extra time in retirement, you could become depressed and may end up spending more than you planned in an attempt to fill your time, said Byrke Sestok, a certified financial planner professional at Rightirement Wealth Partners in Harrison, New York.

 To prevent boredom in retirement, Sestok recommends making a bucket list of all the things you wanted to do while working but never did.
 They can include volunteering, exercising more, learning a new skill or language or developing a hobby.
 “This is the time to pursue those activities, and jumping right into the retirement mindset is likely to provide satisfaction,” he said.

 You might have to go back to work after you retire for a variety of reasons — or stop working later than you had planned.